-Looking tired and having dark under-eyes can have a huge impact on your overall image.
-Hollow eyes can be genetic, or due to environmental factors such as sun exposure.
+Looking tired and having dark under-eyes can greatly impact your overall image.
+Hollow eyes can be genetic or due to environmental factors such as sun exposure.
 Volume loss due to aging can cause the appearance of lines or depressions around the eyes.In some cases, under-eye fillers can be used to enhance the hollow area under the eyes known as the tear trough, a depression where the eyelid skin meets the cheek skin.Here is what you should consider when choosing under-eye fillers:

 The Basics of Dermal Fillers

 Dermal fillers, also known as facial fillers, are injected into the face to plump up fine lines, wrinkles and hollow eyes.
 Fillers can also be used to plump the cheeks as well.While typically it is not possible to completely stop the natural process of aging, fillers can function to slow the process in appropriate candidates.
 Fillers are essentially used to hide early signs of aging and can be used for facial rejuvenation.It is important to consider that although facial fillers can help in many aspects of the face, they cannot perform miracles.
 In some cases when a patient desires more dramatic results, surgical procedures as fillers may not deliver the most optimal changes.
 It all depends on the depth of wrinkles, creases and under-eye circles.